 Choosing Between Types of Business Structures For Tax and Liability Protection

-What types of entities can California business owners choose for their businesses?
+What types of business structures can California business owners choose for their businesses?
 What is a sole proprietorship?
 What is a partnership?
 What is the difference between general and limited partnerships?
 How are partnerships taxed?
 What is the difference between a C-corporation and an S-corporation?
 How do corporations avoid double taxation?
 What about owning real estate in a Limited Liability Company?
 What is a Limited Liability Company?
 How can business owners maintain limited liability to protect assets?
 How can business owners save thousands in taxes every year?

 By James L. Cunningham Jr., Esq.